Hulimavu: History

 (present day: Sarakki).
 Apparently Amarapura was derived from the word "Amra" or "Amru" which translates to Mango or "Sourness".
 Over years the name has evolved to its present name Hulimavu which in Kannada literally means "Sour mango".
 The then ruler of Saarakeya (17th century) is believed to have built the Kodandarama Swami Temple in Hulimavu for the well being of its citizens.
-Around 1600AD the temple was renovated with the installation of idols of Seeta, Lakshmana and Anjenaya Swami.
+Around 1600AD the temple was renovated with the installation of idols of Sita, Lakshmana and Anjenaya Swami.
 Sri Kodandarama Swami Bramhostava is celebrated every year.
 The temple was renovated again in 2002.

 Landmarks

-Sri Ramalingeshwara Cave Temple,Meenakshi temple Royal Meenakshi Mall, and Hulimavu Lake are some known landmarks in the locality.
+Sri Ramalingeshwara Cave Temple, Meenakshi temple Royal Meenakshi Mall, and Hulimavu Lake are some known landmarks in the locality.
 Apollo and Fortis Hospitals on Bannerghatta Road are some of the hospitals in the vicinity.
-Indian Institute of Management(IIMB), School of Business Studies and Social Sciences of CHRIST (Deemed to be University), ITM Business School, BGS National Public School and AECS Maaruti Magnolia school are some educational institutions near Hulimavu.
+Indian Institute of Management(IIMB), School of Business Studies and Social Sciences of CHRIST (Deemed to be University), ITM Business School, BGS National Public School and AECS Maaruti Magnolia School are some educational institutions near Hulimavu.
+Bangalore's tallest completed skyscraper Mantri DSK Pinnacle is also present here.